 The Art of Playing Melody and Chords at the Same Time

-Chord Melody or Melody and Chord is the art of playing the melody and chords at the same time.
-This is what solo piano players do all the time.
-They have two hands to do it.
-On ukulele we have to do it all with one hand and only four strings.
-In the common high "G", C tuning, the available range of notes for creating melody and chord arrangements on ukulele is around two octaves, give or take a few notes.
-A little more on the lower end for a low "G", C tuning.
+Chord Melody or Melody and Chord is the art of playing the melody and chords at the same time with there.
+Solo piano players do this all the time.
+They have two hands to do it, ten fingers and 88 keys (notes) available..
+On the ukulele, we have to do it all with one hand and only four strings.
+In the common High G, C Tuning, the available range of notes for creating melody and chord arrangements on a ukulele is around two octaves, give or take a few notes.
+A little more on the lower end for a Low G, C Tuning.

 Crafting Melody and Chord Arrangements

-Creating Melody and Chord Arrangements, in theory are as simple as harmonizing the melody with a chord.
-Which is playing a chord that has the melody note as the top note of the chord voicing.
-In practice it is a little more involved, but not much more.
+Creating Melody and Chord Arrangements, in theory are as simple as harmonizing the melody with additional note.
+It can be a simple as finding a chord that has the melody as the top note of the chord voicing.
+In practice, it's a little more involved, but not much more.

 A few things you should know before starting:

-- The ability to identify the notes and chord intervals of a chord.
+- The ability to identify the notes and chord intervals chords.
 Chord Spelling , A C major chord is C E G, the root, third and fifth of a C major scale.
 A G7 chord is G B D F, the root, third, fifth and flat seven of a G major scale.

 Melody and Chord Guidelines

-- You do not have to play a chord for every melody note.
-Chords can also played before or after the melody.
+• You do not have to play a chord for every melody note.
+Chords can also be before or after the melody.

-- If melody is an arpeggio, play as single notes and sustain the notes to get create the chord.
+• If the melody is an arpeggio, play as single notes and sustain the notes to create the chord.

 The original chord for this measure is the I chord of the key ( Bbmaj7 ).
 A III chord, a diatonic sub is substituted and its V chord added.
 Also creates a nice chromatic movement the IV chord.